October 28, 2021 by seradt

 For the first paper, instead of considering new surface alignments like the one I propose with the CTLE, and without any consideration for an aerial or tunneled alternative in Downtown, Sound Transit instead explored Link trains overrunning the existing streetcar line.
 This sandbagging of a study effectively ruled out such a proposal, as major physical modifications and disruptions would be required to accommodate Link trains across the entire line.
 It would be an operational curiosity through Commerce Street and likely imperil the streetcar line just as visions of its extension gained appeal.
 It was a nonstarter presented as the only pathway for getting Link into Tacoma.
 This was never the case.

 Estimated in 2015-dollars that a mall extension would cost up to $1.1 billion, we know Sound Transit estimates have faired poorly since.
 The routing scoped by Sound Transit would almost certainly be far more expensive in today’s dollars, let alone well into the future.
 Consider the Herculean task of getting trains to the mall: first, the Link aerial guideway vaulting above East 25th Street would need to swerve onto some of the few undeveloped parcels of the Dome District (goodbye TOD), dive to near surface level under the interstate, then somehow navigate back onto an aerial guideway to cross Pacific Avenue.
 From there, it must travel on a significant grade atop a viaduct whose foundations rest along busy roadways and an active rail line, somehow obtain essential clearances from other elevated roadways, and ultimately crest the hill.
-Then the line somehow travels under the various multi-level roadways of State Route 16, gains yet more elevation to access the plateau on which the mall rests, and terminates at a station somewhere within the highly developed suburb—all while maintaining the minimum infrastructure requirements of Link light rail.
+Then the line somehow travels under the various multi-level roadways of State Route 16, gains yet more elevation to access the plateau on which the mall rests, and terminates at a station somewhere within the highly developed suburb—all while maintaining the minimum infrastructure design requirements of Link light rail.

 The CTLE article published by this blog and in The Urbanist allowed the public to see a dynamic alternative alignment, one that should have been shown at the 2019 TDLE open house that I attended.
 The planning professionals should have been presenting it.
 The plan is neither the only alignment available or necessarily the best, but it represents a thoroughly researched and feasible path forward for Link trains to serve the city center.
 The reaction was almost universally positive, and many people were stricken with an “Ah ha!” moment upon reviewing the GIS plans.
 The expected criticism of an urban surface alignment was provided, as were the comments concerned with any Link integration with the streetcar; I welcome them.
 Nevertheless, the grand majority of commenters provided their endorsement of an exceedingly obvious rail terminus for the Link spine: Downtown Tacoma.
 As the group Seattle Subway declared in their comment on my article, Sound Transit needs to “work it out and find a route.”
 Time is running out.